NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/basics.rst

 #.
 Synchronization: As threads share resources, they need mechanisms to synchronize access to prevent conflicts and ensure data consistency.
 Common synchronization tools include mutexes, semaphores, and locks.
 #.
 Deadlock: A situation where two or more threads are waiting indefinitely for resources held by each other, leading to a standstill.
 #.
 Race Conditions: Occur when the outcome depends on the unpredictable timing of thread execution, potentially causing inconsistent results.

+Synchronization in programming is the coordination of concurrent threads or processes to ensure they operate correctly when accessing shared resources.
+It prevents issues such as race conditions and data corruption by managing access to shared resources, ensuring that only one thread or process can modify the resource at a time.
+Synchronization mechanisms, like locks, semaphores, and mutexes, help maintain consistency and order in a multithreaded or multiprocess environment.

+Analogy of room and locks:

+**The Room**: Think of a room that represents a shared resource or a critical section of code in a program.
+This room can only be used by one person at a time to ensure that things don't get messed up.

+**The Lock**: The lock is like a physical key that controls access to the room.
+Only one person can hold the key at any given time.

+**Entering the Room**: When a person (a thread) wants to use the room (access the shared resource), they need to get the key (acquire the lock).
+If no one else is using the room, the person can take the key, enter the room, and use it as needed.

+**Occupied Room**: If someone is already inside the room and using it, other people who want to use the room must wait outside.
+They cannot enter until the current occupant leaves and returns the key.

+**Exiting the Room**: Once the person is done using the room, they leave and return the key (release the lock).
+This allows another person to take the key and use the room.

+**Preventing Conflicts**: The lock ensures that only one person is in the room at any time.
+This prevents conflicts or issues that might arise if multiple people were trying to use the room simultaneously.

 .. admonition:: Key Points
    :class: hint